SynthStrip: Skull-Stripping for Any Brain Image: Related Work

 \subsection{Deep-Learning Approaches}

 Innovations in deep-learning have gained popularity as methodological building blocks for an array of tasks in medical image analysis, including skull-stripping.
 Various learning-based extraction methods have been proposed, demonstrating accuracy and speed that often out-perform their classical counterparts.
 These models are optimized in a supervised fashion, using a set of acquired training images with corresponding ground-truth brain masks, derived through classical methods or manual segmentation.
 An early, cross-contrast approach, Deep MRI Brain Extraction (DMBE)~\citep{kleesiek2016deep}, trains a 3D CNN on combinations of T1w, T2w, and FLAIR contrasts and matches the accuracy of classical baselines for several datasets, including clinical scans with brain tumors.
 Conversely, Auto-Net~\citep{salehi2017auto} introduces two separate 2.5D architectures that skull-strip volumes by individually segmenting sagittal, coronal, and transverse views of same image and fusing the predictions with an auto-context algorithm~\citep{tu2009auto}.
-The first architecture leverages convolutions on single-resolution voxel-wise patches, while the second utilizes a scale-space U-Net~\citep{ronneberger2015} architecture to predict the brain mask.
-Auto-Net was shown to be effective for both adult and neonatal brain scans, but was only trained with T1w images.
-More recently,~\citet{hwang2019} implement a full 3D U-Net that robustly matches or exceeds start-of-the art brain extraction performance on T1w scans.
+The first architecture leverages convolutions on single-resolution voxel-wise patches, while the second utilizes a scale-space U-Net architecture~\citep{ronneberger2015} to predict the brain mask.
+Auto-Net is effective for both adult and neonatal brain scans but only trained with T1w images.
+CONSNet~\citep{lucena2019} similarly leverages a 2D U-Net, applied across image slices in each plane, to strip 3D T1w images.
+More recently, implementations using full 3D U-Nets~\citep{hsu2020,hwang2019} have robustly matched or exceeded start-of-the-art brain-extraction performance.